 While it acts in a similar way, however, icariin is not thought to be as potent as prescription medications.
 And like other natural options, Horny Goat Weed can induce side effects, especially when taken with various other medications.

-Therefore, it should only be used on a doctor’s recommendation.
+Therefore, it should not be used unless specifically recommended by a doctor.

 Medicating erectile dysfunction has not historically been Ginkgo biloba’s predominant purpose.